An Evening in Paris: Plot

 Sam follows Suzy to find the whereabouts of Deepa.
 Suzy puts a condition that Sam has to marry her before she will tell him about Deepa.
 She has fallen in love with him while pretending to be Deepa.
 Sam refuses, saying that he only loves Deepa.
 This angers Suzy at first, but later she realises that she should not come between her sister and her love.

 Jaggu, now working for Jack, who has also been an ex-employee of Deepa's father, goes to see him asking for ransom to release his daughter.
 Deepa's father agrees, but Sam knocks him unconscious, before which he tells them to go to a certain place with the ransom money.
 Shekhar overhears this conversation.

-As the story climaxes, Suzy arrives with Jack at his hideout where he has kept Deepa to show her the resemblance and leaves them alone for a while to take care of some chores.
+As the story climaxes, Suzy arrives with Jack at his hideout where he has kept Deepa, to show her the resemblance and leaves them alone for a while to take care of some chores.
 Suzy then reveals to Deepa that she is her lost twin sister.
 Despite her refusal, she convinces Deepa to switch places and escape.

 Sam and Shekhar go separately to Niagara Falls to ransom Deepa.
 Shekhar arrives at the secret hideout first.
 At the same time, one of Jack's men informs him about Sam's arrival.
 When Jack confronts him, Shekhar kills him and the real Deepa (pretending to be Suzy) escapes just before that.
 Shekhar then collects Suzy thinking she is Deepa.
 He learns that she is actually Suzy when she sees Sam and yells a warning that Deepa has escaped and is waiting for him at Jack's Boat.
 Angered, Shekhar shoots Suzy and tries to shoot Sam.
 Sam escapes, and just before following Shekhar, he tells Makan Singh to go and help the injured Suzy.
 Shekhar reaches the boat where Deepa is waiting for Sam and drives off with her.
 Sam also reaches just after Shekhar drives off.
 He jumps in the boat from a helicopter and beats Shekhar up.
 Sam throws him overboard, where he floats over the waterfall.
-Deepa and Sam escape to a small rock in the middle of waterfall from where they are rescued by the helicopter.
+Deepa and Sam escape to a small rock in the middle of a waterfall, from where they are rescued by a helicopter.

-The movie closes with Sam and Deepa hanging to the ladder of the helicopter with a song (Aasmaan Se Aya Farishta) playing in the background.
+The movie closes with Sam and Deepa hanging onto the ladder of the helicopter with a song (Aasmaan Se Aya Farishta) playing in the background.